NotHarshhaa/SparkXcloud-Gdrive-MirrorBot/README.md

 - `STORAGE_THRESHOLD`: *To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
 Don't add unit.
 Default unit is `GB`.*
 -----
 ### ⬇️ Buttons
-- `VIEW_LINK`: *View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True`, compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code.
+- *`VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`.
+Compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index) Code.
 Default is `False`. `Bool`*

 - *Three buttons are already added including Drive Link, Index Link, and View Link, you can add extra buttons, if you don't know what are the below entries, simply leave them empty.*
   - `BUTTON_FOUR_NAME`: